AdobeDocs/advertising.en/help/integrations/analytics/web-sdk.md

 If your organization uses the legacy Adobe Analytics `visitorAPI.js` library for data collection, you can optionally switch to using the [Adobe Experience Platform [!DNL Web SDK]](https://experienceleague.adobe.com/docs/experience-platform/edge/home.html) library (`alloy.js`), which allows you to interact with the various Experience Cloud services through the [!DNL Edge Network].

 The [!DNL Analytics for Advertising] [!DNL Last Event Service] JavaScript library, as-is, records view-through and click-through events and stitches them to the associated conversions using a supplemental ID (`SDID`).
 The [!DNL Web SDK] library, however, doesn't supply a [!DNL stitch ID].
-To use the [!DNL Web SDK] for [!DNL Analytics for Advertising], you'll need to modify 1) the [!DNL Last Event Service] tag you use on your webpages and 2) your [!DNL Web SDK] `sendEvent` commands accordingly.
+To use the [!DNL Web SDK] for [!DNL Analytics for Advertising], you must modify 1) the [!DNL Last Event Service] tag you use on your webpages and 2) your [!DNL Web SDK] `sendEvent` commands accordingly.

 ## Step 1:  Edit Your [!DNL Last Event Service] Tag to Generate a `[!DNL StitchID]`